Skip to main content

 Purpose

 Research on how best to meet the needs of gifted and talented (GT) students is limited.
 In states where gifted programming is mandated, schools implement a wide variety of strategies and instructional approaches to accelerate the standard school curriculum and/or provide enriched learning opportunities for advanced students.
-This project will use data from Washington State (approximately 1 million students in 300 districts) to examine the association between GT program features, classroom resources, and student outcomes.
+This project used data from Washington State (approximately 1 million students in 300 districts) to examine the association between GT program features, classroom resources, and student outcomes.

 Project Activities